Magic Circle – How & Why it Works

 Securing the crochet magic ring.

-Images 11 and 12: Now we need to secure this loop with a chain, otherwise when we pull it off our fingers it can fall apart.
 To do this, carefully yarn over with your working yarn (the yarn that you’ve tucked under your ring finger), and pull a loop through the loop you created just before.
 Once this is complete, you can remove the entire circle from your fingers.

 Finished magic circle without stitches.